gdeleonb/ics_bc_s18/week1/README.md

   - When run, it must print out the author's age in years
 - Advice
   - For this one, make sure to remember that integer division rounds down in Ruby, so to get a more accurate number add a decimal so you use float division instead
   - Also leap years.
-Though for this one we don’t fully know how many there are, so use 365.25 days per year to get it as close as possible!
+While we don't know exactly how many there are, we can use 365.25 days per year to get it as close as possible!

 ### Chapter 5: